EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/08-truenas.md

  * Login to the Proxmox console, either by SSH, or through the `Console` tab.
  * Use a text editor (`nano`) to edit the VM configuration file:
    `/etc/pve/nodes/{host}/qemu-server/{vm_id}.conf`
- * Find each line that starts with `scsi0`, add append the following
+ * Find each line that starts with `scsi0`, and append the following
    text: `,serial=0000` where `0000` should match the physical serial number of the device.
 Confirm the serial number with `lshw`
  * In the dashboard navigate to the VM's `Hardware` page and verify